-Eldrid Lunden, the country's first professor of writing and long-time active as general manager of the Author's Study in Bø, is presenting his first collection of poems in thirteen years.
-Her poetry still has the same format as before: Short, sometimes even wordless poems, which nevertheless convey a lot to us readers, not because Lunden's life and death should express so much between the lines, but rather because she masters the pregnant and significant .
-In the first poem, she addresses one who we quickly understand was the husband, spouse, life partner and life partner.
-He is gone, dead, and present, present, a face that comes to mind and consciousness.
-This is written both soberly and with what we might call the good and absolutely necessary pathos, unsentimental and sincere, not least because Lunden leads this private dimension into a more general observation about the very phenomenon of love, she quotes Seneca the Younger, as in a Letter to the son writes that after the grief of the loss, a new person must be found to love.
-It may seem like a merciless injunction, but is really meant as a warning against worshiping the dead.
+Eldrid Lunden, the country's first professor of writing and for many years active as general manager of the Authors' Study in Bø, presents his first collection of poems in thirteen years.
+Her poetry still has the same format as before: Short, sometimes even word-poor poems, which still convey a lot to us readers, not because Lunden on life and death should express so much between the lines, but rather because she masters the pregnant and significant .
+Already in the first poem, she addresses someone we quickly understand was the husband, the spouse, the life partner and the life companion.
+He is gone, dead, and at the same time present, present, a face that comes and goes in the mind and consciousness.
+This is written both soberly and with what we could call the good and absolutely necessary pathos, unsentimental and sincere, not least because Lunden leads this private dimension into a more general observation around the very phenomenon of love, she quotes Seneca the younger, as in a letter to the son writes that after the grief over the loss one must find a new one. . .